nhsconnect/gpconnect/pages/development/development_branch_surgeries.md

 Therefore a GP Connect request is sent, it is sent to a practice as a whole, and not to a specific surgery.

-The following query to read a patient is being sent to the patient's GP practice identified by the ODS code `D82809`:
+The following query to read a `Patient` resource is being sent to the patient's GP practice identified by the ODS code `D82809`:

 <code class="highlighter-rouge">https://provider.nhs.uk/<b>D82809</b>/STU3/1/gpconnect/Patient/1</code>

 ### Implications for Appointment booking

-Because a GP practice's appointment book can hold appointments across multiple surgeries, it is important to distinguish which surgery an appointment is held at to allow the patient to decide where they wish to attend.
+Because a GP practice's appointment book can hold appointments across multiple surgeries (locations), it is important to distinguish which surgery an appointment is held at, to allow the patient to decide where they wish to attend.

 In order to do this, every `Schedule` resource has an associated `Location` resource which represents the surgery that the appointment will take place at, including the surgery's name, address and contact details.